Zennea Technologies takes top prize at SFU’s largest entrepreneurship competition

 Penguin Pivot Prize: Piva Concepts: Piva Concepts is an ancillary value-added company that creates turn-key cannabis edibles product lines, which are then packaged and taken on by licensed producers to be manufactured and sold legally.

-Rachel Chase and Nell Du, top prize winner Zennea Technologies team members, were recognized with the Female-Founded award while BioInteractive Technologies also received the Alumni Founder prize.
+Rachel Chase and Nell Du, team members of top prize winner Zennea Technologies, were recognized with the Female-Founded award while BioInteractive Technologies also received the Alumni Founder prize.
 RADIUS SFU’s Social Impact award went to CareCrew, while the Idea Prize was awarded to Employ to Empower.

 While the Venture Prize has been recognizing entrepreneurial excellence at SFU for seven years, Coast Capital Savings has been supporting Venture Connection since 2008.